 Jacques de Noblet and Henriette de la Valette died leaving no decedents.

 The estate was put up for sale by their heirs , who decided that it would reduce the value of the property if they divided it up between them.

 In 1799 the Domaine de Poulaines was purchase by Jean-Baptist-Hippolyte Godeau d’ Entraigues, who initiated a program of restoration.
 The south-west servants’ quarters were restored in 1801 reusing the original beams.

-Much of the credit for the transformation of the Domaine de Poulaines must be given to the Godeau and later the Brettes.
-Particularly for their creation of a new pleasure garden, on and around the current site of the water ways.
+Much of the credit for the transformation of the Domaine de Poulaines must be given to the Godeau and later the Brettes (the family that Miss Godeau married into).
+Noteworthy contributions were the new pleasure garden, on and around the current site of the water ways.
 The agricultural dimension of the estate remained concentrated around la Metairie; a smallholding leased to tenant farmers since 1806.
 It is most likely Jean-Baptist-Hippolyte Godeau who drew up plans for the grounds and gardens of Poulaines.
 These plans show not only the type of plantation on each parcel but also the historical layout of Poulaines and its paths, one showing the chateau courtyard connecting to the other bank of the brook, and of a square plan of the garden behind the château.

 In the 1880s Martial de Brettes planted the sequoia, still visible today, in the forecourt where the demolished servants’ quarters had stood.

 The Vicomte Martial de Brettes was born in 1814 in the Antilles.

 He married his cousin Anne de Brettes, whose family had possessed the domain since 1799.